sgibb/topdownr/README.md

 biocLite("topdownr")
 ```

-Install the development version from github (not recommended):
+If you want to install the development version from github
+(not recommended unless you know what you are doing):

 ```r
 source("https://bioconductor.org/biocLite.R")